AdityaDeshmane/iOSCustomPageControl/README.md

 //Bounce effect on/off
 @property(readwrite) BOOL           bEnablePagesEndBounceEffect;
 @property(readwrite) BOOL           bEnableTitlesEndBounceEffect;

+//Title tabview show indicator when more tabs available to left/right
+@property(readwrite) BOOL           bShowMoreTabAvailableIndicator;

 ```

 <em>This UI control can be used on all iPhones, iPods & iPads running iOS 6.0 and above.</em>